Exploring Smoothness and Class-Separation for Semi-supervised Medical Image Segmentation: Method

 \subsection{Inter-class Separation}

-When segmenting ambiguous targets, only enforcing LDS is insufficient since the blurred pixels near the decision boundary could be easily assigned to wrong labels, which can confuse the model training.
+When segmenting ambiguous targets, only enforcing LDS is insufficient since the blurred pixels near the decision boundary could be easily assigned to uncertain labels, which can confuse the model training.
 Therefore, to complement LDS, we further encourage the inter-class separation in the feature space.
 Compared with directly applying entropy minimization to the results, this feature-level constraint is more effective for semi-supervised image segmentation \cite{cct}.

-Therefore, we employ a prototype-based strategy \cite{classa} to disconnect the feature manifolds of different classes, which can reduce the computational costs.
+Therefore, we employ a prototype-based strategy \cite{classa,xu2022all} to disconnect the feature manifolds of different classes, which can reduce the computational costs.
 Specifically, we first use non-linear projectors to obtain the projected features $F=F_l \cup F_u$.
-Then, a subset of labeled features $F_l$ is selected according to their correct and high-confidence predictions.
+Then, a subset of labeled features $F_l$ is selected according to their correct predictions in the target categories.
 Next, we sort these candidate features via the ranking scores generated by $C$ attention modules, and the top-K highest-scoring features are finally adopted as the high-quality prototypes $Z$.

 Afterward, we leverage current predictions to group individual class features $f_c\in F$ and force them to approach their corresponding prototype $z_c\in Z$, aiming to shrink the intra-class distribution.
 We use the cosine similarity to compute the distance between $z_c$ and $f_c$ with the loss $\mathcal{L}_{cs}$ defined as